 Congratulations, you’ve decided to marry your person!
 And congratulations to me, too, because you’ve chosen me to join you for the ride.
-Words cannot describe how honored I am to be a part of your love story.
+Words cannot describe how honoured I am to be a part of your love story.
 I can’t wait to get to know you and capture your wedding day.

 There’s so much to think about between now and then, and I’m sure your heads are already spinning - making decisions about things you didn’t even realize existed.
 So to make it a little easier, I’ve created this to help guide you through the whole process!